gobtn/product-handbook/product-principles.md

 The purpose of these principles is to facilitate high-velocity decision making and drive alignment across teams on critical questions that can’t be verified factually.

+Guidelines for these principles:
+- **Tenets state the how**.
+Our mission and vision states the what ; tenets are principles and core values that the program or team uses to fulfill the mission.
+- **Be memorable**.
+Two attributes of memorable tenets are challenging the reader, and being concise.
+- **Each tenet has only one main idea**.
+Chiseling a tenet down to a single essential idea makes the tenet memorable and clear.
+- **Counsel, not law**.
+Tenets help individuals make hard choices and trade-offs.
+They take a stand by declaring that a program cares more about one thing than another.
+There will be tension between tenets.
+And sometimes the right decision may be deviating from one.
+That may be okay, with adequate explicit reasoning.
+- **Tenets keep you honest**.
+It’s easy to get caught up in group-think or distracted by the nuances of a specific project and lose sight of the overall goals.
+Stepping back, setting tenets, and then considering those tenets along the way (only changing them when you step back again) will help you keep track of the wider strategy.

 # Product Principles / Tenets
 ### The user is your friend.
 Focus on the user and all else will follow.
 We optimize long-term customer value over short-term revenue gain.
 We prioritize the interest of users above all others - publishers, merchants, brands, partners and company stakeholders.
 We will not compromise user data for financial gain.